Digital Breast Tomosynthesis and Breast Cancer Screening

 Who should have digital breast tomosynthesis?

-DBT can be performed for any woman, but it is especially beneficial for women who have dense breasts.
+DBT can be performed on any woman, but it is especially beneficial for women who have dense breasts.